Why Full face Helmets Are Bad For Snow Skiing

 Higher chances of spinal injuries

-Full face helmets have a higher chance of causing spinal injuries.
-If you fall, especially into your front, the helmet can dig into the snow, pulling your head forward or backward and potentially causing severe spinal injuries.
-The risk is increased if you’re traveling at speed and can turn what could have been a bad fall into a life-threatening injury.
+Full-face helmets have a higher chance of causing spinal injuries.
+If you fall, especially to your front, the helmet can dig into the snow, pulling your head forward or backward and potentially causing severe spinal injuries.

 -